 Mjolnir was forged for Thor Odinson’s grandfather by the dwarves, who used the core of a star and Uru metal to form the iconic hammer and imbue it with its immense strength and magic.
 It is nearly invulnerable and is capable of great destruction.

 Despite this, the hammer can be used defensively in addition to its offensive capabilities.
-It grants holders Thor’s powers, which include weather manipulation and flight by means of being thrown while the user holds the unbreakable leather strap on the handle.
+It grants any holder the powers of Thor, which include weather manipulation and flight by means of being thrown while the user holds the handle’s unbreakable leather strap.

 Jarnbjorn, the Battle Axe

-Seen most recently in Jason Aaron and Russell Dauterman’s new Thor series, Jarnbjorn is the name of the giant axe wielded by Prince Odinson once he loses his hammer due to unworthiness.
+Seen prominently in Jason Aaron and Russell Dauterman’s Thor series, Jarnbjorn is the name of the giant axe wielded by Prince Odinson once he loses his hammer due to unworthiness.
 The name roughly translates to “Iron Bear” and was actually the primary weapon of the prince before he became worthy of Mjolnir.

 Jarnbjorn is also known as the Wrecker of Worlds, and was forged by the same race of dwarves from Nidavellir that eventually forged his mystical war hammer.
 It is nearly indestructible, and blessed with Thor’s own blood, giving it the ability to cut through almost anything.

 This gigantic sword belonged to Odin for some time, and was considered the most dangerous weapon.
 When unsheathed, it would herald the end of the world and the coming of Ragnarok.
 It was kept away in his vault on Asgard, but over the years many of Asgard’s greatest foes attempted to steal it and draw it from its sheath.
 Odin and many other warriors fought to protect the sword and keep Asgard safe from its curse.